Forget the myth that travelers are hard to buy for.

 Help Grandmas (and their Village) in Northeast Thailand

 The hand-woven scarves made by the Thai grandmothers of the Radical Grandma Collective are no joke.
 They’re heavy!
-You can almost feel the gnarled-hand arthritis and hear the gossip being woven into each one as looms clack.
+You can almost feel the gnarled-hand arthritis and hear the gossip and songs being woven into each one as traditional looms clack.

-Even if you or your intended recipient aren’t into scarves — I’m not — these make incredible throws, runners, or simply just decoration.
+Even if you or your intended recipient aren’t into scarves — I’m not — these make incredible throws, runners, or tasteful decoration.
 I proudly display mine when I have a place to do so.

 The second gift choice is one that I’ve enjoyed for years now.
 The annual calendar put out by the Returned Peace Corps Volunteers of Madison, Wisconsin.
 It’s been a “thing” since 1988.